Hacktoberfest-ITER/Hackodex-ITER/README.md

 ### Hi there 👋

-## Welcome to the hackodex, hope you're doing well
+## Welcome to the Hackodex-ITER, hope you're doing well

 <!--
 **Hackodex-ITER/Hackodex-ITER** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.